Psychosocial Disability and Employment

 Australians with disabilities are less likely to have access to employment compared to people without disabilities (53% vs 83%).
 Persons with psychosocial disability have the lowest labour force participation rates (29%) and the highest unemployment rate (19%).

 This study aims to explore whether and how the life circumstances of job seekers with psychosocial disability are influenced by their engagement with government funded Disability Employment Services (DES) providers.
-This study is taking place in the context of forthcoming reforms to the DES sector introduced in July 2018.
+This study is taking place in the context of the DES sector reforms introduced in 2018.

 School Research Themes

 For further information about this research, please contact the research group leader.

 Department / Centre

 Explore by researcher, school, project or topic.